pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     .. versionadded:: 0.8

     An enumeration for private key formats.
-Used with :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKeyWithSerialization.private_bytes`.
+Used with the ``private_bytes`` method available on
+    :class:`~cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKeyWithSerialization`
+    and
+    :class:`~cryptography.hazmat.primitives.asymmetric.ec.EllipticCurvePrivateKeyWithSerialization`.

     .. attribute:: TraditionalOpenSSL